Seelengrab/PropCheck.jl/docs/src/intro.md

 ## What is Property Based Testing?

-Property Based Testing is the idea of checking the correctness of a function or algorithm against a number of desired properties that function should observe.
+Property Based Testing is the idea of checking the correctness of a function, algorithm or calculation against a number of desired properties that function should observe.
 Consider this function:

 ```julia